Wondering If the Keto Diet Healthy and Safe? Our Dietitian Weighs In On the Benefits

 Note: Anyone on medication for management of diabetes should NOT begin the ketogenic diet until they have spoken first with their doctor so as to safely taper medications and avoid the risk of severe, life-threatening hypoglycemia.

 According to the most current research, the ketogenic diet may help reduce need for insulin and slow down disease progression, however, it is unlikely to ever completely come off of insulin entirely as the body is unable to produce enough to manage even the small amount of carbohydrate from dietary intake as well as what is produced by the body.

-What are other benefits of keto diets?
+What are the other benefits of a healthy keto diet?